webix-hub/gitbook-webix-jet/details/referencing.md

 **1.Reference to the view**

-Any Webix component created inside of view has the **$scope** property, which points to the instance of view class.
+Any Webix component created inside of view has the **$scope** property, which points to the instance of the view class.
 If you want to change the URL from controls of the view, reference the view with **this.$scope**:

 ```js
 /* views/toolbar.js */